Skip to main content

 const decoder = new TinyH264Decoder();

-videoPacketStream // from above
+videoPacketStream // from previous step

 .pipeTo(decoder.writable)